-In 2017, Forrester predicted “The Death of a (B2B) Salesman,” boldly asserting that one million B2B salespeople would be displaced by 2020.
-They believed modern B2B buyers preferred self-service and digital research, and it would eliminate the need for sales reps, especially those who do not add value to the buying experience.
+In 2017, Forrester predicted the death of the B2B salesman, boldly asserting that one million B2B sales reps would be displaced by 2020.
+They argued modern B2B buyers prefer self-service and digital research, therefore, eliminating the need for sales reps, especially those who fail to add value to the buying experience.

 B2B sales success: Why do reps miss the mark?

 Most B2B sales reps miss the mark because they don’t know what content to use or when.
 That can look like sharing pricing at the beginning of the customer journey before the buyer is ready to have that conversation or presenting a generic, high-level pitch deck to a buyer much further down the funnel.